If you’ve ever seen a photograph of Kotor, Montenegro then chances are it’s been taken from THAT viewpoint, overlooking the Bay of Kotor, or Boka Bay.

 From the church, bear right and follow the path.
 There will be a wall on your left and the grassy plains of the mountain will be on your right (there are some arrows painted on the trees to help you out!).
 You may even see the local donkey or cow wandering around!

-Continue on this path for a couple of minutes and you will come to a window that you can climb through (I PROMISE this is not as difficult or as sketchy as it seems, trust me!).
-Once you climb through the window, you will be on the ‘official’ route, having bypassed the man asking for money, and so you can just follow the steps up until you reach the fortress!
+Continue on this path for a couple of minutes and you will come to a window that you can climb through (I PROMISE this is not as difficult or as sketchy as it seems, trust me!
+If I can do it then so can you!).
+Once you climb through the window, you will be on the ‘official’ route, having bypassed the man asking for money, and so you can just follow the steps up until you reach Kotor Fortress!

 Why Take the Unofficial Route to Kotor Fortress?